-- In our growth phase, managing integration risk has been of paramount importance.
-Management has constituted a Business Integration team comprising subject matter experts from different domains, to plan, prepare, track, and monitor execution against predefined milestones and synergy benefits. - Compliance registers are maintained for various licenses, contracts, reporting, among others. - Employee engagement, role assignment, imparting training for inclusiveness and adoption of values and culture.
+• In our growth phase, managing integration risk has been of paramount importance.
+Management has constituted a Business Integration team comprising subject matter experts from different domains, to plan, prepare, track, and monitor execution against predefined milestones and synergy benefits.

 As a socially responsible Company, it becomes imperative to reduce our environmental footprint and meet stakeholders' expectations, particularly relating to climate change, water security, packaging waste, and sustainable agriculture.